tardate/LittleArduinoProjects/README.md

-# 314 Little Electronics and Arduino Projects
+# 315 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [EEPROM/AT28C16/PEProgrammer](./playground/EEPROM/AT28C16/PEProgrammer) - programming an AT28C16 64k EEPROM with an Arduino and MCP23S17 16-bit port expander.
+> Latest addition:sparkles: [MT3608/VariableBoost](./Electronics101/SwitchModePowerSupplies/MT3608/VariableBoost) Testing the canonical variable boost circuit using the MT3608 High Efficiency 1.2MHz 2A Step Up Converter.

 Just my collection of electronics projects, many involving an Arduino in one way or another.